Athens, Georgia is known for its loyal University of Georgia fans, unique residents and, of course, their diverse food options!

 If you’ve ever heard someone speak about Athens food, you’ve most likely heard Mama’s Boy’s name thrown into the sentence.
 Mama’s Boy is a favorite among Athens locals, and there’s no question why.
 Get there early if you want a guaranteed spot – the restaurant is pretty small and the lines form as soon as their doors open in the morning!

-The restaurant is only open until 2:30 PM on Monday thru Thursday, and 3:30 PM on Friday thru Sunday, so make sure to arrive early so you don’t miss out on this Athens-famous breakfast.
+The restaurant is only open until 2:30 PM Monday thru Thursday, and 3:30 PM Friday thru Sunday, so make sure to arrive early so you don’t miss out on this Athens-famous breakfast.
 No matter what you order, make sure to ask for an extra biscuit.
 The light, fluffy biscuits will truly solidify your love for Athens’ favorite breakfast spot.
+Or get the side of potato hash — you won’t regret it!
 Try the Georgia Peach French Toast for a fun, local-inspired start to your day… After all, who doesn’t love Georgia peaches?

 Don’t you miss the simpler days when popping Double Bubble bubbles and sharing milkshakes were all the rage?
 With Clocked you can relive the glory days… But with a twist.
-Their classic American food (like hamburgers and hotdogs) can be served the way you’ve always loved (cheese, onions, lettuce and plenty of ketchup), or you can be a little adventurous and order a Peanut Butter & Jelly Burger or a Blackberry Bacon & Jam Burger.
+Their classic American food (like hamburgers and hotdogs) can be served the way you’ve always loved (cheese, onions, lettuce and plenty of ketchup), or you can be a little adventurous and order a Jalapeno and Cream Cheese Burger or a Blackberry Bacon & Jam Burger.

 Grab a seat at the bar if you want to watch some old SciFi movies on a vintage TV and split a shake with your loved one.
 Order the red velvet milkshake and ask them to make it a malt.
 This whimsical diner will certainly remind you of the days of poodle skirts and swing dancing.